xtexx/central/docs/admin/database-preparation.md

    FLUSH PRIVILEGES;
    ```

-6. Quit from database console by `exit`.
+7. Quit from database console by typing `exit`.

-7. On your Forgejo server, test connection to the database:
+8. Optional: On your Forgejo server, test connection to the database (requires that you have a client library installed.
+The client is not necessary for Forgejo itself):

    ```
    mysql -u forgejo -h 203.0.113.3 -p forgejodb